Skip to main content

 A Default Rule, Not a Mandate

 One of the most important features of this statute is that the prudent investor rule is a default.
 The trust document can expand, restrict, or eliminate it entirely.
-If the settlor wanted a trustee to follow a different investment approach, such as holding a specific piece of real estate indefinitely or avoiding certain types of investments, the trust terms control.
+If the settlor wanted a trustee to follow a different investment approach, the trust terms control.

 The prudent investor rule is a default rule and may be expanded, restricted, eliminated or otherwise altered by the provisions of a trust.